pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 - Multiplying by one big prime is so close to multiplying by two big primes that neither has definite advantage.

 - This is the biggest surprise: modulo big prime performs best in both versions of **Java**.
-It was above average on the distribution curve (point `6` on the graphs), but the division operation is so slow that I didn't expect much; still, it performs well in our case.
+It was above average on the distribution curve (point `6` on the graphs), but I didn't expect good overall results due to the cost of division operation.

 - `CRC32` is slow on **Java 8** and very slow on **Java 7**.
 The cost of calculating this function seem to defeat all its benefits regarding the quality of hashing, However, there are ways to optimise this function; we'll look